VillechenaudSimon/les-randoms/README.md

 3. Database will be created and initialised and website up on http://localhost:5000

-Note : Some keys are **not** required for launch to succeed, but some parts of the app won't be accessible.
+Note.1 : Some keys are **not** required for launch to succeed, but some parts of the app won't be accessible.
+Note.2 : If no TLS certificate is given, the server will start on http only (otherwise it starts on https with a redirect from http)

 Exemple file for `setup-secret-keys.sh`.
 ```sh